gautam1998/Dijkstras-Algorithm/README.md

 # Dijkstras-Algorithm
-A program to find the shortest path between different states of india
+A program to find the shortest path between different states of in india.